hadiindrawan/automation-api-generator/README.md

     > It can vary according to the details of the request that is generated from your Postman collection.

     By default, here is how this template works:
-    - method `request()` will receive arguments from tests file or somewhere in tests file that use this request file, this arguments stored in `args` variable
+    - method `request()` will receive arguments from tests file that use this request file, the arguments stored in `args` variable
     - this method build request API with common chai syntax, which is:
       ```js
       const response = this.api.get(this.path)
       ```
     - `.end(new requestHelper().getExpectFunc(args))`
-      - this part is used to get the validation part of API
+      - this part is used to get the validation part of API which is recognized by an argument of type function.
       - from tests file view, we can see it from this code section:
           ```js
           (err, res) => { <api_response_validation> }